 Turbidity is one of the most common and intuitive qualities of water.
-The first thing we notice about water is how cloudy it is (or isn't).
+One of the first things we notice about water is how cloudy it is (or isn't).
 However, behind the cloudiness lies some important implications.
-Turbidity can affect everything from how water is disinfected to the quality of our lakes, oceans, and streams.
+Turbidity can affect everything from how water is disinfected, to the quality of our lakes, oceans, and streams.

 In this guide, we’ll walk through what turbidity is, reasons why it is measured, options for testing, and tips to get the most accurate results.

 At its simplest form, turbidity is just the cloudiness of water.
 The cloudiness typically comes from particles that are suspended in the water that we can’t see individually.
 These particles could be algae, dirt, minerals, proteins, oils, or even bacteria.

 Turbidity is an optical measurement that indicates the presence of suspended particles.
 It's measured by shining light through a sample, and quantifying the suspended particle concentration.
 The more particles that are in a solution, the higher the turbidity.

 It’s important to note that while turbidity correlates with suspended solids, measuring turbidity is not the same as measuring total suspended solids (TSS).
 TSS measurements are gravimetric, which quantifies the mass of the solids suspended in a sample, performed by weighing the separated solids.